Booker scores 35 points, Suns outlast Hornets 101-97 in OT - WHIZ News

 CHARLOTTE, N.C.
 (AP) — Devin Booker scored 35 points, Chris Paul had 16 and the Phoenix Suns outlasted the Charlotte Hornets 101-97 in overtime Sunday.

 “I think both teams wish they made more shots, but there are some games like that,” Booker said.
-“It was a real high-intensity game and we had our chance to make an alright trip into a good trip and we did that.”
+“It was a real high-intensity game and we had our chance to make an all right trip into a good trip and we did that.”

 Devonte Graham led the Hornets with 30 points, and Terry Rozier had 22 points and 10 rebounds.
 Miles Bridges added 18 points, 12 rebounds, and Gordon Hayward scored 15 points.